The Great Weapon Battle Master Fighter

 We’ll then improve this feature at level 17.
 This gives us the ability to use Action Surge twice between a short or long rest.
 Keep in mind that you can only use Action Surge once per turn.

-This does stack with Extra Attack at later levels which means at level 20 we can take a grand total of 8 attacks in a turn.
+This does stack with Extra Attack at later levels which means at level 20 we can take a total of 8 attacks in a turn.

 Extra Attack – Level 5, 11, & 20